MentorCoach is proud to announce the following exciting master class:

 Listening to the class by recording does not count toward the 80% live attendance requirement for receiving CEs, credit toward MentorCoach Certification, ICF CCEs (Core Coaching Competencies), or a Class Certificate of Completion.

-Listening by Recording.
+14. Listening by Recording.

 Every class is recorded.
 Some students may listen to some or all of the classes by recording at their leisure, sometimes emailing in questions to Foster between classes.
 We applaud and support this practice.
 We know one well-known Australian professor who used to end his week listening to the recordings of Chris Peterson’s lectures on Friday evenings, drinking white wine and reclining in his hot tub.

-14. Refund Policy
+15. Refund Policy

-You may withdraw your registration at any time before the beginning of the second one hour class and receive a full refund.
+You may withdraw your registration at any time before the beginning of the second class and receive a full refund.
 You are responsible for the full tuition amount if you do not withdraw before the beginning of the second class.

 Foster elevates the performance of positive leaders, teams and organizations by addressing the rational and emotional elements of leadership and organization dynamics.
 He serves as a thought partner, advisor, educator, and facilitator, as he helps his clients gain insight, align for action and make the right moves at pivotal moments.